Dream speech: Emil Kraepelin

-As Kraepelin in 1906 had been collecting dream speech for more than 20 years, he jotted down his dream speech specimens for more than 40 years, with a scientific viewpoint in mind.
+As Kraepelin had been collecting dream speech since 1906, he jotted down his dream speech specimens for more than 40 years, with a scientific viewpoint in mind.
 Kraepelin's dream speech started during a period (1882–1884) of personal crisis and depression.
-In 1882 Kraepelin was fired after working only a few weeks at the Leipzig psychiatric clinic and two months later his father died.
+In 1882, Kraepelin was fired after working only a few weeks at the Leipzig psychiatric clinic, and two months later, his father died.

 Schizophrenic speech disorder

-Kraepelin had been confronted with schizophrenic speech disorder - called first Sprachverwirrtheit then schizophrene Sprachverwirrtheit and finally Schizophasie - produced by his patients.
-But —as Kraepelin states— the schizophasia can hardly be studied, because what the patient is trying to express is unknown.

-However using the classical dream-psychosis analogy, he tried to first study dream speech in the hope that this would lead to insights into schizophrenic speech disorder.
-And so Kraepelin got used to recording his dreams, not to interpret them for personal use as in psychoanalysis, but to use them for a scientific study.
+Kraepelin had been confronted with a schizophrenic speech disorder—first called Sprachverwirrtheit, then schizophrene Sprachverwirrtheit, and finally Schizophasie—produced by his patients.
+But, as Kraepelin states, the schizophasia can hardly be studied, because what the patient is trying to express is unknown; however, using the classical dream-psychosis analogy, he tried to first study dream speech in the hope that this would lead to insights into schizophrenic speech disorder.
+And so Kraepelin got into recording his dreams, not to interpret them for personal use, as in psychoanalysis, but to use them for scientific study.
 Kraepelin was not only able to record the deviant speech in his dreams, but also the intended utterance (which was lacking in the deviant speech of his patients, who clearly cannot cross the boundary from psychosis to reality).
 For example, most neologisms (the deviant utterance) in Kraepelin's dreams have a meaning (the intended utterance).

-Fundamental disturbances
+Neurology

-Kraepelin pointed out two fundamental disturbances underlying dream speech: a diminished functioning of the Wernicke area, and a diminished functioning of those frontal areas in which abstract reasoning is localized.
-Therefore, individual ideas (Individualvorstellungen) get expressed in dreams instead of general ideas.
-Among these individual ideas he included proper names in their widest sense.
+Kraepelin pointed out that the fundamental disturbances underlying dream speech were diminished functioning of Wernicke's area and those frontal areas in which abstract reasoning is localized.
+Therefore, individual ideas (Individualvorstellungen) are expressed in dreams rather than general ideas.
+Among these individual ideas, he included proper names in their widest sense.